arvidn/libtorrent/docs/manual.rst

 For RAM constrained systems, disabling this typically saves around 30kB in user space and probably around 400kB in kernel socket buffers (it adjusts the send and receive buffer size on the kernel socket, both for IPv4 and IPv6).

+``utp_loss_multiplier`` controls how the congestion window is changed when a packet loss is experienced.
+It's specified as a percentage multiplier for ``cwnd``.
+By default it's set to 50 (i.e. cut in half).
+Do not change this value unless you know what you're doing.
+Never set it higher than 100.

 The ``mixed_mode_algorithm`` determines how to treat TCP connections when there are uTP connections.
 Since uTP is designed to yield to TCP, there's an inherent problem